calam1/istio_circuit_breaker/README.md

 # fail one of the pods in v2, you will see some(one), depends on your settings for your outlier, 502 response codes, and it will be evicted
 > curl -X POST localhost:5000/fail

+# note, if you want it to pass again then run the following in the pod
+> curl -X POST localhost:5000/pass

 # So it looks like the pod gets ejected (the bad pod is returning a 502), but afterwards we start getting 503s, if we only have one pod (replica=1) in the loadbalancer or all pods get ejected.
 Thus there are no resources for the virtual service to hit, so you get a 503, this is valid; but in this exercise we have replica count of 2, so we shouldn't see this issue

 # how to check if the outlier worked, appears to be working